apify/actor-whitepaper/pages/ACTOR_FILE.md

   "readme": "./README.md", // If omitted, the system looks for "./ACTOR.md" and "../README.md"
   "changelog": "../../../shared/CHANGELOG.md",

-  // Links to input/output schema files, or inlined schema objects.
+  // Links to input/output JSON schema files, or inlined JSON schema objects.
   "input": "./input_schema.json",
   "output": "./output_schema.json",

-  // Links to storage schema files, or inlined schema objects.
+  // Links to storages schema files, or inlined schema objects.
-  "storages": {
+  // These aren't standard JSON schema files, but our own format.
+See ./DATASET_SCHEMA.md "storages": {
     "keyValueStore": "./key_value_store_schema.json",
     "dataset": "../shared_schemas/generic_dataset_schema.json",
     "requestQueue": "./request_queue_schema.json"
   },

+  // Link to OpenAPI schema file for the Standby web server API "standbyServer": "./standby-openapi.json",
+  // TODO: or this? see https://github.com/apify/actor-specs/issues/40
+  "webServer": "./web-server-openapi.json",

   // Scripts that might be used by the CLI to ease the local Actor development.
   "scripts": {